Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Methodology

 \subsection{Text-Based Pseudo-Relevance Feedback}

-In this paper, we address the challenge of the input size limit of BERT by employing three text-based PRF methods on top of the BERT reranker: \begin{enumerate} \item \emph{Concatenate and Truncate}: append the query and the top-$k$ \emph{feedback} passages, then truncate to the length of 256 tokens.
+BERT is computationally expensive to be applied as a first-stage retriever.
+Hence, it is commonly employed as a reranker that considers only a subset of the initial retrieval results (usually top 1000).
+In this approach, we integrate the text-based PRF signal with the BERT reranker. \citet{padaki2020rethinking} demonstrated that the use of RM3~\cite{lv2009comparative} to select highly weighted terms from the feedback passages and construct the new PRF queries significantly hurts the ranking quality of a fine-tuned BERT reranker.
+Therefore, we use the full passages text to construct the new PRF queries.
+We address the challenge of the input size limit of BERT by employing three text-based PRF methods: \begin{enumerate} \item \emph{Concatenate and Truncate}: append the query and the top-$k$ \emph{feedback} passages, then truncate to the length of 256 tokens.
 BERT has an input size limit of 512 tokens; we allocate 256 tokens to the new query and the remaining tokens are left to concatenate the \emph{candidate} passage. \item \emph{Concatenate and Aggregate}: append the query to each of the top-$k$ feedback passages to form $k$ new queries.
 For each new query, use BERT to perform another rerank, resulting in $k$ new ranked lists.
 The final scores for the candidate passages are generated using different score estimation methods that combine the $k$ ranked lists (but not the ranked list of the original query). \item \emph{Sliding Window}: concatenate the top-$k$ passages, then use a sliding window to split the aggregated text into overlapping partitions .
 Concatenate the query with each partition to create $j$ new queries, then follow the same steps as Concatenate and Aggregate. \end{enumerate}

 Methods 2 and 3 require the aggregation of multiple ranker lists to estimate the scores and obtain the final ranked list.
 For this, we aggregate the scores of a candidate passage using several methods: \begin{enumerate} \item \emph{Average}: calculate the average of all the scores per candidate passage. \item \emph{Max}: consider only the highest score per candidate passage. \item \emph{Borda}: employ the Borda voting rule~\cite{aslam2001models,macdonald2008voting} to calculate the score of each candidate passage. \end{enumerate}